Trump Says He's Canceling U.K. Visit, Citing 'Bad Deal' On New London Embassy

 The prime minister said it was "wrong" for the president to have shared the videos first posted by the far-right Britain First Party.
 London Mayor Sadiq Khan also called out Trump for promoting the "vile, extremist" Britain First, which "exists solely to sow divisions and hatred in our country."

+(Since then, May called the U.S. recognition of Jerusalem as Israel's capital "unhelpful," a move that reportedly angered Trump.)

-Last February, the British Parliament took the highly unusual step of debating a non-binding resolution to rescind an invitation of a state visit to the president after more than 1.8 million U.K. citizens signed a petition to that effect.
+Last February, the British Parliament took the highly unusual step of debating a nonbinding resolution to rescind an invitation of a state visit to the president after more than 1.8 million U.K. citizens signed a petition to that effect.

-Only a month ago, U.S. ambassador to Britain, Woody Johnson, told the BBC, that he "absolutely" expected the president to visit.
+Only a month ago, the U.S. ambassador to Britain, Woody Johnson, told the BBC, that he "absolutely" expected the president to visit.

 However, following Trump's latest tweet, the British newspaper The Independent speculated that the president was "[concerned] about the welcome he would receive in the UK," and that he was "understood to be sending US Secretary of State Rex Tillerson instead."